SRON-Earth/Balsa/README.txt

 This repository contains the following software:

+- The 'balsa' library: a C++ library that can be used for binary classification.

- - rf_train: An application that can train binary Random Forest Classifiers on an appropriate training data set.
-The output is a model file.
+ - balsa_train: A command-line application that can train binary Random Forest Classifiers on an appropriate training data set.
+The output is a model file that can be loaded by 'balsa_classify', or directly by programs that use the Balsa library.

- = rf_classify: An application that uses the model files of rf_train to do predictions on unlabeled data points.
+ - balsa_classify: An application that uses the model files of balsa_train to do predictions on unlabeled data points.

  - classifiert: A tool that can be used to compare the predictive quality and the system resource usage of various trainers and classifiers, and to split large training sets into proper training- and test sets.

+- A number of example programs that demonstrate how the Balsa library can be used directly from a C++ application.

 --------------------------------------------------------------------------------
  REQUIREMENTS
 --------------------------------------------------------------------------------

-The rf_train/rf_classify tools require a C++ compiler and a CMake installation.
+Balsa requires a C++ compiler and a CMake installation.
 The exact version requirements of CMake and the C++ standard are subject to change.
 The versions are checked by CMake during the build process.
+There are no external library dependencies.

 The classifiert tool requires Python 3.